sg-magpy/codingchallenge/README.md

 - This exercise is inspired by TDD, and therefore all the tests have already been written, you just need to write the necessary code in [src/steel.js](src/steel.js) to pass the jUnit tests in [test/index.html](test/index.html)
 - Your complete solution should be correctly described by the **Documentation** section below

+This library was inspired by Angular's naming scheme, and by Require.js's production-ready resolver, Almond.js.
+The following example should also explain how steel.js should function.

 # Example Usage of the steel.js Library

-The following shows how the steel.js library could be used to resolve dependencies.
+The following example shows how the completed steel.js library could be used to resolve dependencies.

 `/index.html`
 ```html